yunethitsar/Obstacle-avoiding-robot/README.md

 - **University**: Nanyang Technological University

-- **Master**: Bachelor Degree School of Electrical and Electronic Engineering
+- **Master**: Bachelor Degree in School of Electrical and Electronic Engineering